platformsh/platformsh-docs/src/gettingstarted/local-dev/step-1.md

 Otherwise, it will be necessary to download a local copy of your project first.

+{% asciinema_local %}/asciinema/recordings/local-copy.cast{% endasciinema_local %}

 1. **Get project ID**

-    You will need the id of your project.
-You can retrieve this id at any time using the CLI commands `platform` or `platform project:list`.
+    You will need the your *project ID*.
+You can retrieve this ID at any time using the CLI commands `platform` or `platform project:list`.

-    {% asciinema_local %}/asciinema/recordings/list-projects.cast{% endasciinema_local %}

 2. **Get a copy of the repository locally**

-    {% asciinema_local %}/asciinema/recordings/local-copy.cast{% endasciinema_local %}

     Next, use the CLI to download the code in your Platform.sh project using the command